 - Complimentary registration to the NASFAA Leadership Conference and a stipend to be used on hotel, meals, travel (included is a crash-course in legislative advocacy, via the Hill Visits program);

-- A voucher for one free online NASFAA U course, plus the associated credential test, to be used within the 12-month period;
+- One free online NASFAA U course, plus the associated credential test, to ideally be used within the DLP program year;

 - Assigned a mentor who has previously served on NASFAA's Board of Directors; this will involve regular mentorship calls; and

-- Hold a place on one task force for each participant within the July 1 to June 30 year of service, to ensure volunteer experience.
+- Hold a place on one committee, working group or task force for each participant, to ensure volunteer experience.

 - One program participant per region will be selected each program year, for a total of six selectees annually.